-X-shooter offers two observing modes: SLIT spectroscopy and IFU spectroscopy.
-The spectral format is fixed for both observing modes.
+In P93, X-shooter offers three observing modes: SLIT spectroscopy, IFU spectroscopy, and imaging.

+The spectral format is fixed for both spectroscopic observing modes.
 The three arms (UVB, VIS and NIR) operate in parallel.

-In SLIT mode, the user can select, for each arm independently, a slit width among those listed in Table 13.
+In SLIT mode, the user can select, for each arm independently, a slit width among those listed in Table 12.